Nutrition for sporty teens

-This is a question we get asked a lot.
-Protein is one nutrient needed for building and repairing muscle.
-Some excellent protein-rich foods include lean red meat, soya and tofu, chicken, turkey, nuts, fish, pulses, eggs, yoghurt, low fat milk and cheese.
+Protein is one nutrient needed for muscle growth, building and repair.
+Some excellent protein rich foods to include in the diet are lean red meat, soya and tofu, chicken, turkey, nuts, fish, pulses, eggs, yoghurt, low fat milk and cheese.

-Include protein rich foods at each main meal and after exercise to support muscle growth and repair.
-But remember – it’s a myth that you need protein supplements to build your muscle mass.
-Protein intakes way above your needs will not result in further muscle growth and could do your body harm.
+It is a myth that you need protein supplements to build muscle mass.
+Protein intakes way above your needs will not result in further muscle growth.

-Did you know that carbohydrates also play an important part in gaining muscle?
-If you’re not eating enough to meet your energy (calorie) needs, then you won’t be able to build or maintain muscle mass.
-And it’s also essential to have a structured training programme too.
+Carbohydrates also play an important part in gaining muscle.
+If you are not eating enough to meet your energy (calorie) needs, then you will have little or no success at building or maintaining muscle mass.
+A structured training programme is also essential.

 5. What snacks should I eat before and after exercise?

 To ensure your energy levels are at their best when you exercise, eat a meal or snack that is high in carbohydrates two to three hours before you exercise.
 Some ideas for pre-exercise snacks include the following